1. Gautama Buddha was born in __________.

 Explanation: Combined factors led to its decline in India.

-78. The invasion that dealt a severe blow to Buddhism was by:
+78. The invasion that dealt a severe blow to Buddhism was by__________.

 A) Scythians